 In jail, the title of former UFC fighter affords its holder a certain level of respect and aplomb, and Sean became a model citizen.

-"Being there that long, I feel like I sort of ran through every emotion," Sean recalls.
+"Being there that long, I feel like I sort of ran through every emotion," Sean says.
 "I first got there, and you're just absolutely humiliated.
 Unfortunately there's like one or two people in there that recognize you, and it gets out pretty quick, so now you just sort of feel like the biggest loser in the world because all of these people know you as a fighter.
 They're not real fans so they don't know how horrible the end of my career ended up being.
 They just think, oh, he's in the UFC, he must be this great fighter."

-"We got to visit him once a week, so my wife and I would alternate, going down there on Saturdays whenever he had visiting hours," Mike explains, stifling a chuckle ahead of his next words.
+"We got to visit him once a week, so my wife and I would alternate, going down there on Saturdays whenever he had visiting hours," Mike says, stifling a chuckle ahead of his next words.
 "It turned out it's supposed to be a prescribed period of time.
 I don't remember what it was, 20 minutes or 45 minutes or something.
 But towards the end, it was like all of a sudden we're sitting there for an hour and a half, going, ‘Sean, what the hell is going on?'
 And he wouldn't talk about it then, but later on it turned out that the jailers liked him because he kept peace.
 He was the f--king gorilla in the room.
 If somebody acted up, he'd step up.
 He told us one time this young kid was picking on this old guy in there, threatening to kick his ass, and I guess Sean went and just sorted him out a little bit.
 The jailers liked it so all of a sudden the visiting periods are longer and he's getting extra food and s--t like that."

 "I look at it, and just so many people, even in the 60 days I was there, were just coming and going," Sean says.
 "A lot of the same guys were coming back in.
 I had a couple months from my accident until I had to start my sentence, so I felt pretty good that I was never going to do anything like that again.
 But just being there and seeing that, all day and everyday -- you hear the saying ‘wake-up call' all the time, and that was almost more of a wake-up call than even my accident had already been.
 And it's unfortunate.
 I saw so many guys that, I don't think they were bad guys.
 They just didn't know how to dig themselves out of the situation they'd put themselves in.
 A lot of them, they probably didn't have the support I did either.